 Customer relationship management (CRM) analytics tools can provide answers to these questions and more.

-If you aren't tapping into CRM analytics, you won't understand your customers well enough to provide optimal customer experiences, which means you won't be able to keep up with the businesses that are leveraging customer data.
+If you aren't tapping into CRM analytics, you won't understand your customers well enough to provide optimal customer experiences, which means you won't be able to keep up with businesses that are leveraging customer data.

 According to a study by CX consulting firm, Walker, customer experience will be more important for brand differentiation than price or product by 2020.

-As businesses increasingly understand the importance of the customer experience and strive to be more customer-centric at every touch point, they'll turn to CRM analytics to create more effective CX strategies.
+As businesses increasingly understand the importance of customer experience and strive to be more customer-centric at every touch point, they'll turn to CRM analytics to create more effective CX strategies.